 -

-Impact: Consumption of red and processed meats has been linked to an increased risk of chronic diseases, including heart disease, type 2 diabetes, and certain types of cancer.
-These health issues are associated with high levels of saturated fats and carcinogens that can form during meat processing and cooking.
+Consuming red and processed meats has been linked to higher risks of heart disease, type 2 diabetes, and some cancers.
+These risks are connected to saturated fats and carcinogens formed during processing and high-temperature cooking.

 What about the ethical destruction?